 - How can I expect to feel better as a result of CBT?

 Finding the right therapist is an important part of getting the most out of therapy.
 If you have any questions or concerns about CBT, be sure to bring them up with your therapist.
 With the right treatment, CBT can be a very effective way to improve your mood and well-being.

 You deserve support in overcoming and rewiring negative thought patterns.
 Our team of caring therapists would be happy to offer support from our New Bern-based practice and across the state via online therapy.
 You can start your therapy journey by following these steps:

 1. Fill out this consult form.

 2. Learn more about our skilled therapists.

 Other Services Offered With Renewed Wellness Counseling

 Our team knows you may struggle with a variety of mental health issues.
-This is why we are happy to offer support for your mental wellness from our New Bern, NC-based practice.
+This is why we are happy to offer support for your mental wellness from our North Carolina based practice.
 Our therapists specialize specifically in therapy for military families, chronic illness counseling, and addiction counseling.
 We also offer life transition counseling, anxiety treatment, and trauma therapy.
 In fact, we can help you wherever you are in the state with online therapy in North Carolina and South Carolina.
 Let’s work together to get you to a good place!